The Titan's Curse: Plot

-Percy Jackson, Annabeth Chase, and Thalia Grace infiltrate the West Hall boarding school in Bar Harbor, Maine, to escort the siblings, Bianca and Nico di Angelo, to Camp Half-Blood.
+Percy Jackson, Annabeth Chase, and Thalia Grace infiltrate West Hall boarding school to escort siblings Bianca and Nico di Angelo, to Camp Half-Blood.
 Though their extraction is a success, the manticore Dr. Thorn captures Annabeth, escaping when Artemis and her Hunters arrive.
 Artemis sets off alone to track down a monster which, in the wrong hands, has the power to destroy Mount Olympus.
-Beforehand, she sends the half-bloods and her Hunters to Camp Half-Blood, via her brother Apollo and his sun chariot.
+She arranges for Apollo to transport the demigods and her Hunters to Camp Half-Blood with his sun chariot.
 Bianca joins the Hunters, granting her immortality.

-At camp, Percy and his pegasus Blackjack unknowingly rescue an Ophiotaurus which Percy nicknamed "Bessie".
-Artemis’ lieutenant Zoë Nightshade begins to have dreams of the goddess in danger, whilst Percy dreams of Annabeth saving Luke Castellan by holding up a cave's ceiling.
-The mummified Oracle of Delphi disrupts a capture the flag game to give Zoë a prophecy; instructing her to travel to Mount Tamalpais, the modern day location of the Titans’ domain of Mount Othrys, to rescue Artemis and Annabeth.
+At camp, Percy and his pegasus Blackjack rescue an Ophiotaurus, which Percy nicknames "Bessie".
+Artemis's lieutenant, Zoë Nightshade, dreams of the goddess in danger, whilst Percy dreams of Annabeth saving Luke Castellan by holding up a cave's ceiling.
+The mummified Oracle of Delphi disrupts a Capture the Flag game to give Zoë a prophecy, instructing her to travel to Mount Tamalpais, the modern-day location of the Titans’ domain of Mount Othrys, to rescue Artemis and Annabeth.
 Zoë takes Thalia, Bianca, and Grover Underwood with her on the quest.
-Percy decides to sneak off on his own, reluctantly promising Nico that he will protect Bianca.
+Percy sneaks off on his own, promising Nico that he will protect Bianca.

-Travelling to Washington D.C., Percy follows Thorn to the Smithsonian, witnessing Luke, Thorn, and a man called "The General" summoning spartoi to waylay Zoë's group.
-Percy warns his friends, helping them defeat the Nemean lion, claiming its impenetrable pelt as a reward.
-Zoë allows Percy to join the group, realising her prophecy implied this.
-They travel to Cloudcroft, New Mexico, where Grover senses the missing god Pan, who sends the Erymanthian Boar to help the group escape the spartoi.
+Travelling to Washington D.C., Percy follows Thorn to the Smithsonian.
+He witnesses Luke, Thorn, and a man called "The General" summoning spartoi to waylay Zoë's group.
+Percy warns his friends and helps them defeat the Nemean lion, so Zoë allows Percy to join the group.
+They travel to Cloudcroft, New Mexico, where the missing god Pan sends the Erymanthian Boar to help the group escape the Spartoi.

 They reach Gila Claw, Arizona, the "Junkyard of the Gods".
-Bianca reveals she and Nico unknowingly spent years in the Lotus Hotel, actually born in the 1930s, until taken to West Hall.
-Percy briefly has an encounter with Ares and Aphrodite, who warn him not to take anything from the junkyard.
-Bianca, regretting her choice to leave Nico, tries to take a figurine from the junkyard for her brother, awakening a prototype of Talos, giving her life to destroy it.
-The survivors sullenly travel to Hoover Dam, where Percy encounters Bessie, as well as Rachel Elizabeth Dare, a mortal who can see through the Mist, providing him an escape route by distracting the spartoi.
-The group fly to San Francisco with help from the dam's Winged Figures of the Republic.
+Bianca reveals that she and Nico unknowingly spent years in the Lotus Hotel; they were born in the 1930s and taken to West Hall.
+Percy has an encounter with Ares and Aphrodite, who warn him not to take anything from the junkyard.
+Bianca tries to take a figurine for her brother, awakening a prototype of Talos, and gives her life to destroy it.
+The survivors travel to Hoover Dam, where Percy encounters Bessie, as well as Rachel Elizabeth Dare, a mortal who can see through the Mist, who helps him escape by distracting the Spartoi.
+The group flies to San Francisco with help from the dam's Winged Figures of the Republic.